Sardoba Reservoir: Flood

 On May 1, 2020 at 05:55, water started overflowing from the 6th picket wall of the Sardoba reservoir, and the water flow gradually increased.

 As a result, the Qo'rg'ontepa village was left under water.
 The residents of the "Birlik", "Qo'rg'ontepa", "Do'stlik", "Yurtdosh", "Navbahor", "Haqiqat", and "Bahoriston" neighborhoods were evacuated.
 The water also flooded the "Ahillik", "Shodlik", "Saxovat", "Navoiy", "Do'stlik", "Ko'rkamdiyor", "Toshkent", "Yangihayot", "Obod", and "Mustahkam" neighborhoods in Oqoltin district, and their residents were relocated to the city of Gagarin in Jizzakh region.
 The residents of the "Beruniy", "Paxtaobod", "Baliqchi", "Haqiqat", "Bahoriston", "Yangiovul", and "Do'ngariq" neighborhoods in Mirzaobod district were relocated to the city of Yangiyer.
 The water flow from the reservoir was directed towards the Abay canal in Oqoltin district and then to the Arnasoy lakes.
 The residents of Sardoba village were also relocated to the city of Gagarin.
 According to the information of the Ministry of Emergency Situations of the Republic of Uzbekistan, 11,598 people were evacuated on the first day of the disaster.
 On May 2, 60,450 people were moved to safe places.

-As a result of the disaster, 4 people died and 1 person went missing.
+As a result of the disaster, four people died (six by another source) and one person went missing.
 2,570 houses and 76 multi-story buildings were completely destroyed, while 1,781 houses and 52 multi-story buildings were partially damaged.

 Following the Sardoba disaster, criminal cases were initiated.
 On May 19, two individuals were detained on suspicion of "negligence with a high position" and "violation of construction regulations".

 According to official reports, each of the more than 4,500 homeowners affected by the flood received 40 million Uzbekistani so'm in aid from the state budget.
 However, not all affected individuals received this aid, and some demanded compensation but were either threatened or detained by internal affairs officials for 15 days.

 For the affected residents, 855.4 billion Uzbekistani so'm were allocated for the construction of 86 multi-story buildings with 2,640 apartments.

 Overall, 19,592 hectares of land were damaged in Sirdaryo region as a result of the disaster.